RunOpenCode/backup/README.markdown

 - Namer which will provide the name for each new backup.
 - Pre and Post rotators which will rotate existing old backups.
 - Destination where backup will be stored.
-- Workflow of activities which executes backup process.

 If you think about your project, application which you want to backup, profiles for your application would be, per example: